-No, you cannot earn Qantas Frequent Flyer points or Status Credits on these fares as they are Jetstar Starter (i.e. Discount Economy) fares, not Economy or Flexible Economy fares, which can sometimes earn points and Status Credits.
+No, you cannot earn Qantas Points or Status Credits on these fares as they are Jetstar Starter (i.e. Discount Economy) fares, not Economy or Flexible Economy fares, which can sometimes earn points and Status Credits.

 If you are a leisure traveller wishing to travel within Australia/NZ or between the two, or to Asia or Hawaii and price is the main factor for you, then taking the time to compare fares with other airlines and submitting a Price Beat Guarantee request to Jetstar may be worth your time.

 Similarly, if a Jetstar flight has a better departure time or offers more modern flight amenities, like inflight entertainment or more legroom, then the Price Beat Guarantee service might be useful to you also.